void-linux/void-linux.github.io/usage/runit/index.markdown

 # Run Levels

 runit supports an unlimited amount of run levels, implemented as directories located under `/etc/runit/runsvdir/`.

-The default runlevels shipped with void are `default` and `single`.
+The default runlevels shipped with void are `default` and `single`:

 - The `single` runlevel is meant to be used as `rescue` or `single user` target and it will only start `sulogin(8)` by default.